USS Slater DE-766

-The Destroyer Escort USSSlater is a WWII Cannon Class Destroyer Escort.
-The warship's specificatiions are:
+The USS Slater is a WWII Cannon Class Destroyer Escort.
+The warship's specifications are:

 Flash! - 4/06/2014 - The USS Slater is towed down the Hudson River to a Staten Island dry dock for hull repairs and fresh paint.